ManuGithubSteam/Surface3ProArch/README.md

 ## Switch suspend for hibernate

+Suspend is broken on newer systems so we switch it for hibernate.

-sudo rm -Rf /etc/systemd/system/suspend.target && sudo ln -sf /usr/lib/systemd/system/hibernate.target /etc/systemd/system/suspend.target
+`sudo rm -Rf /etc/systemd/system/suspend.target && sudo ln -sf /usr/lib/systemd/system/hibernate.target /etc/systemd/system/suspend.target`

-sudo rm -Rf /etc/systemd/system/systemd-suspend.service && ln -sf /usr/lib/systemd/system/systemd-hibernate.service /etc/systemd/system/systemd-suspend.service
+`sudo rm -Rf /etc/systemd/system/systemd-suspend.service && ln -sf /usr/lib/systemd/system/systemd-hibernate.service /etc/systemd/system/systemd-suspend.service`

+## Install GDM

+GDM has better touch support than lightdm greeters, so you can boot the in Tablet mode and still log in.

+`pacman -Syu gdm`

+To start GDM at boot time enable gdm.service

+`systemctl enable gdm.service`

+Gnome will start in a wayland session first.
+Make sure you use Xorg for best experience.

 ## Optimizations